In this buying guide, we will take a look at the very best MMO gaming mice. All of them thoroughly tested and reviewed by dedicated MMO gamers.

 Click to Read More

 While it certainly doesn’t look like the other mice on the list, the Roccat Tyon has the same high amount of programmable buttons and even more customizability.
-Not only do the Tyon have 8 fully programmable keys but each of them can have a second functionality added.
-Effectively giving it 16 buttons, like you would ever need that many, but better safe than sorry I guess.
-This works but using the so-called ”on-the-fly button duplicator” which shifts your keys to their alternate function.
+Not only do the Tyon have eight fully programmable keys but each of them can have a second functionality added.
+Effectively giving it 16 buttons, as you would ever need that many, but better safe than sorry I guess.
+This works but using the so-called ”on-the-fly button duplicator” which shifts your keys to their other function.
 For gamers that enjoy on-the-mice customization and macro key-bindings then this mouse is a true paradise.

 This might sound like a much for any mouse to keep track of but don’t worry.
 The 32-Bit processor and 576kb storage make sure that no matter how many profiles you make, the Roccat Tyon can handle it.

-It also offers true RGB lighting.
-Which stands for red-green-blue backlighting and basically just mean that you can customize the LED lights to be any color under the sun.
+It also offers true RGB lighting, which stands for red-green-blue backlighting and basically mean that you can customize the LED lights to be any color under the sun.

 The last thing I want to talk about with the Tyon is the ergonomics and easy-switch functionality.
-The mouse does feel a bit large but not so much as to sacrifice the comfort.
-It’s surface feels really qualitative and comfortable.
+The mouse does feel a bit large but not so much as to sacrifice comfort.
+Its surface feels qualitative and comfortable.
 The Easy-shift allows it to feel less clunky than the traditional MMO mouse while still having the same amount of buttons.
-However, it is a bit hard getting used to if you want to use more than the standard 8 as remembering all the keys and in what function they are can be tough.
+However, it is a bit hard getting used to if you want to use more than the standard eight as remembering all the keys and in what function they are can be tough.
 That being said, that is not that much different from a regular MMO mouse.
-Getting used to this amount of key-bindings can be really hard but if you enjoy macro heavy games then it is defnititely worth it.
+Getting used to this amount of key-bindings can be really hard, but if you enjoy macro heavy games, then it is definitely worth it.

 There is no doubt about who this mouse caters to.
 This is for those that want the functionality of a mouse like the Razer Naga but hate the ”MMO” look and feel.